-- It is expected that a legislative change will be introduced, although still requiring all DOLS deaths to be notified to the Coroner, only those that are unnatural deaths will require an inquest.
-This will not impact on the number of deaths notified but should reduce the number of inquests required to be heard.
-However the number of DOLS referrals will depend on the efficiency of the local authorities in the administration of DOLS. - The Chief Coroner is expected to continue to publish guidance documents for Coroners that they are obliged to follow in his attempt to 'standardise' coronial services he may introduce requirements that will impact on the service, just as he did with the 6 month time limit for inquests.

-- It is expected that there will be an increase in the number of requests for the use of CTPM digital minimally-invasive post mortem techniques for Coronial PMs.
+- The Chief Coroner is expected to continue to publish guidance documents for Coroners that they are obliged to follow in his attempt to 'standardise' coronial services he may introduce requirements that will impact on the service, just as he did with the 6 month time limit for inquests. - It is expected that there will be developments in respect of matters relating to the use of CTPM digital minimally-invasive post mortem techniques for Coronial PMs.
 To date the demand from the bereaved has been very small but the service has processes in place to deal with any requests received.
-This increase is likely to come from the potential increase in the availability of CTPMs with angiography which will increase the number of deaths that are suitable for such CTPMs. - The proposal to introduce Medical Examiners is still ongoing and if implemented will impact on the Coroner's service, especially in relation to the ability of the Senior Coroner to control which deaths are notified to her.
-There has been a consultation on the national ME scheme which was expected to publish its findings in late 2016, however there has been no such report.
-The latest date for the introduction of the scheme is October 2018. - It is expected that the inquests into the 21 deaths in the Birmingham Pub Bombings of 1974 will be held in 2017 this will not impact on the ongoing work of the Coroner's service as it is being managed by a Coroner who is working outside the service.
+Any increase is likely to arise if there is an increase in requests relating to the availability of CTPMs with angiography which will increase the number of deaths that are suitable for such CTPMs. - The proposal to introduce Medical Examiners (MEs) is still ongoing and if implemented will impact on the Coroner's service, especially in relation to the ability of the Senior Coroner to control which deaths are notified to her.
+There was a consultation on the national ME scheme which was expected to publish its findings in late 2016, however, there has been no such report.
+However, recent communication from the National Panel for Registration has advised Local Authorities not to make any further preparations for this initiative at the present time - There has been significant delay in respect of inquests into the 21 deaths in the Birmingham Pub Bombings of 1974.
+It is anticipated that these delays will impact on the timetable and the likely conclusion date is now 2019 this will not impact on the ongoing work of the Coroner's service as it is being managed by a Coroner who is working outside the service.